BootcampCoderTF/Nordic-Navigators/README.md

 - Dynamic Bar Chart: Delve into the distribution of beginner, intermediate, and difficult slopes across different resorts with our visually engaging bar chart.

 ### Usage
 - Clone the repository to your local machine.
-In your Terminal, type 'git clone https://github.com/BootcampCoderTF/Nordic-Navigators.git'.
+In your Terminal, type git clone https://github.com/BootcampCoderTF/Nordic-Navigators.git

 - Open the HTML in Google Chrome.
 -
 -